dmbarbour/glas/docs/GlasApps.md

 ## HTTP Interface

 An application can implement an interface `http : Request -> Response` to receive HTTP requests.
-This might be viewed as a limited RPC interface.
-Logically, the Request and Response types are binaries that include full HTTP headers and body.
-However, they might be runtime accelerated to mitigate redundant parsing and validation.
+Request and Response are binaries that include full HTTP headers and body.
+However, they may be accelerated to mitigate redundant parsing and validation.
+Because 'http' is flexible and relatively easy to implement compared to the proposed RPC or GUI models, we'll rely on it heavily for early development, debugging, and integration of glas systems.

 By default, each 'http' request is handled in a separate transaction.
-If this transaction aborts due to system state or read-write conflict, it is implicitly retried until it succeeds or times out.
-This provides a simple basis for long polling.
-Eventually, we might introduce custom HTTP headers to support multi-request transactions or read-only views.
+If this transaction aborts, it is logically retried until it succeeds or times out.
+To integrate with asynchronous server operations, an initial POST request might commit then return a 303 response, triggering a GET request that awaits the result or times out.
+Implicit retry is also useful for long polling.
+Eventually, custom HTTP headers might support multi-request transactions.

-*Note:* To simplify integrated development and debugging, I propose for the runtime to reserve a path such as `"/sys"` for reflection and event APIs.
+To simplify integrated development and debugging, I propose for the runtime to reserve a path such as `"/sys"` for reflection and event APIs.
 The exact path and authorization requirements may be configurable.

+*Note:* Websockets and server-sent events (SSE) do not align nicely with transactions.
+If necessary, users could manually implement HTTP over a TCP API.
+But, for most cases, I expect long polling is adequate and much more convenient.

-## Live Coding Extensions
+## Live Coding Integration

 Source code may be updated after an application has started.
 In my vision for glas systems, these changes are usually applied to the running system.
 However, not every application needs live coding, and we might want some application control over when an update is applied.

 It is feasible to disable live coding via application-specific configuration, or restrict it to some external events (e.g. via SIGHUP in Linux, a named event in Windows, or debugger events via HTTP).
 And the runtime could further defer the update until `switch()`, if defined in the updated code, successfully commits.
 This would allow skipping 'broken' intermediate versions of code, or delaying update when the application is in a fragile state.